forfuturellc/mau/doc/spec.md

     // The query (in the form above) the user is currently on. query?: string;

+    // Text sent to the user.
+    text?: string;

     // Choices sent to the user.
     choices?: integer[];